CrossTheRoadElec/Phoenix5-Documentation/source/ch06b_PrepLinuxRobot.rst

 .. image:: img/inside.png

-After modifying the file click the ``Save`` button in the top right corner then Go back to :ref:`Running the SocketCAN Example<SocketCan>` to run your modified example.
+After modifying the file click the ``Save`` button in the top right corner then go back to :ref:`Running the SocketCAN Example<SocketCan>` to run your modified example.

 .. image:: img/editor.png